 Brand differentiators have a tendency to use vague marketing-speak that says everything about how a company sees itself and nothing about how a customer or client sees it.
-Recently, our CEO reviewed several years of our client feedback and identified exactly what it is that makes us different in the eyes of our clients.
+Recently, our CEO reviewed several years of our client satisfaction survey feedback and identified exactly what it is that makes us different in the eyes of our clients.
 Using client feedback in this way provides marketing with valuable insight on how to build a brand that is meaningfully different.

 “How can we fix broken processes to improve the overall customer experience?”

 The pharmaceutical industry has a history of sales processes that are company-centric (vs. customer-centric).
 But leaders in the pharma space are transforming the sales model from company-centric (or product-focused) to trusted partner.
 Doing this requires integrating customer feedback into strategic decisions to fix the processes that continually damage the experience.